Lelano/plants-love-rust/firmware/README.md

 cargo build --target aarch64-unknown-linux-gnu --release --features gpio
 ```

-The example blinks BCM pin 17 continuously and logs `GPIO17 -> HIGH/LOW`.
-Modify `firmware/src/gpio_example.rs` to change the pin or behavior.
+The firmware uses BCM pin 17 for interval control and pin 27 for optional scheduling.
+Modify settings in the config file or via the UI.

 Deploy script default paths on the Pi
 - Project root: `/home/user/plants-love-rust`